data-science-sequencing/data-science-sequencing.github.io/Win2018/lectures/lecture12.md

         - <a href='#eg1'>A concrete example</a>
     - <a href='#algo2'>General Algorithm for the case of different length transcripts</a>
         - <a href='#eg2'>A concrete example</a>
-1. <a href='#goodness'>How to decide if an algorithm is good?</a>
+1. <a href='#goodness'>Evaluating the EM algorithm</a>

 ### <a id='intro'></a>RNA-Seq quantification

-As discussed in the last lecture, the RNA-seq data consist of multiple reads sampled from the various RNA transcripts in a given tissue (after the reverse transcription of RNA to cDNA).
+As discussed in the last lecture, the RNA-seq data consists of multiple reads sampled from the various RNA transcripts in a given tissue (after the reverse transcription of RNA to cDNA).
 We assume that these reads are short in comparison to the RNA transcripts.

 We also assume that we know the list of all possible RNA transcripts $$t_1,t_2, \dots,t_K$$